-Perfectly spicy, and not too sweet, these Gluten-Free Gingersnaps can be enjoyed for dessert or an afternoon tea.
-They are bursting with flavor and are perfectly crunchy which makes them a good cookie for dunking.
+Perfectly spicy, and not too sweet, these Gluten Free Ginger Snaps can be enjoyed for dessert or an afternoon tea.
+They are naturally dairy-free, bursting with flavor and are perfectly crunchy which makes them the perfect gluten free ginger cookies for dunking.

 Gingersnap cookies were invented hundreds of years ago in Europe and America and were a crispy or crunchy cookie that used molasses to sweeten it.

-Making gluten-free gingersnaps is simple and uses minimal ingredients.
+Making gluten free gingersnaps is simple and uses minimal ingredients.
 I like to keep most of my recipes to ten ingredients or less to keep it simple in the kitchen.
+This gluten free ginger snaps recipe is no exception.

 When our ancestors invented things like cookies and cakes they didn’t have several ingredients to choose from.
 They had simple ingredients like flour, milk, butter, eggs, and sometimes (later in history though) sugar.